PhoenixGlobal/APEX-Mainnet-Node/README.md

 The registration can be done with the CLI.
 For the commands needed take a look at **[Client Docs](https://github.com/APEX-Network/APEX-Blockchain-CLI/blob/dev/CLI%20commands.md)** | Section 7.1

 If the registration broadcast was successfull you will be able to vote for your node in the **[Tracker](https://tracker.apexnetwork.io)**

+### 3. Running core and client parallel
+In order to run multiple applications or keep one application running after exiting the SSH session you need a program that enables you to have multiple terminal instances on your machine.
+Screen is a good starting point:  **[Screen Tutorial](https://linuxize.com/post/how-to-use-linux-screen)**